The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Origin of the radio emission

 \section{Origin of the radio emission}

 We argue that the extended radio source is associated to a star forming region in the host galaxy and exclude an AGN origin, as discussed in Appendix \ref{sec:persistentorigin} \citep[see also][] {Ravi21, Fong21}.
 Radio emission from star formation in normal and starburst galaxies is due to the combination of synchrotron emission from cosmic ray electrons produced in supernova remnants, that dominates below $\approx 20$ GHz, described by a power law with a slope $\alpha_S$, and a flat free-free emission and its associated low frequency absorption $\nu_{ff, abs}$ (see Appendix \ref{sec:radiospectrum}).
-In our source, the spectrum from 0.15 GHz to 22 GHz is well described by a power law with $\alpha_c=0.76\pm0.07$, with no evidence of low frequency absorption or thermal emission (Fig.\ref{fig:broadband_SED_wRadio}).
+In our source, the spectrum from 0.15 GHz to 22 GHz is well described by a power law with $\alpha_S=0.76\pm0.07$, with no evidence of low frequency absorption or thermal emission (Fig.\ref{fig:broadband_SED_wRadio}).
 Such a spectrum is consistent with that observed in star-forming galaxies \citep{Tabatabaei17, Klein18}.
 The star formation rate associated to this source can be derived using the standard correlation relating SFR to radio luminosity, SFR= $\frac{L_{1.4GHz}}{1.6\times 10^{28}{\rm erg s^{-1} Hz^{-1}}}{\rm M_\odot yr^{-1}}$ \citep{Murphy11}.
 From the observed flux (Tab.\ref{tab:radio}) and the corresponding luminosity L(1.4GHz)=$(1.7\pm0.2)\times 10^{29} {\rm erg\ s^{-1} Hz^{-1}}$ we derive SFR$\approx 10 {\rm M_\odot yr^{-1}}$.

 The X-ray data are also in agreement with emission from a star forming region.
 X-ray emission is expected from the population of low mass (LMXB) and high-mass X-ray binaries (HMXB).
-By adopting a standard correlation linking SFR to X-ray luminosity \citep{Fragos2013,Ranalli2003} one expects a 2-10 keV luminosity ${\rm L_X}\approx(3-9) \times 10^{40}\ {\rm erg\ s^{-1}}$, consistent with the \textit{Chandra} measurement (\S\ref{sec: xraymain} and Appendix \ref{sec:Chandraimage}).
+By adopting standard correlations linking SFR to X-ray luminosity \citep{Fragos2013,Ranalli2003} one expects a 2-10 keV luminosity in the range ${\rm L_X}\approx(3-10) \times 10^{40}\ {\rm erg\ s^{-1}}$, consistent with the \textit{Chandra} measurement (\S\ref{sec: xraymain} and Appendix \ref{sec:Chandraimage}).